Hope (Shamir album)

 Hope is the second studio album by American singer-songwriter Shamir, self-released on SoundCloud on April 17, 2017.

 Released with no promotion or label support, the album was recorded over a weekend in which Shamir had considered quitting music.

+On April 17, 2022, for the album's fifth anniversary, Shamir released the album on streaming services and Bandcamp, via the Kill Rock Stars label, with a deluxe reissue of the album with two bonus tracks being released on April 7, 2023.